 Find Out How Big Your Tank Is

 Before you start shopping for cash heating oil, the first thing you should do is find out how big your oil tank is.
 The size of the tank will determine how much oil you need to have delivered, and how often you need to have it delivered.
 The size of the tank will also impact the total cost you will pay.

 The average home heating oil tank is 275 gallons, though the size can vary.

 Current Home Heating Oil Prices

 Once you find out the size of your tank, the next thing you should do is find out the average price per gallon for home heating oil.
-Also find our if the company you are working with offers discounts for cod fuel orders.
+Also, find out if the company you are working with offers discounts for cod fuel orders.

 The prices for home heating oil change frequently.
 The cost per gallon could be significantly different from year to year, so the price that people you know who own home heating oil furnaces one year could be completely different than the price you will pay now.
 Do note that prices are averages; oil companies will offer prices that hover around the current average price per gallon.